Sky Atlas

 Sun Mirage (“Omega”)

 The sun appearing to bend due to refraction of light through layers of different air temperature.
-The shape of the sun can vary from to resembling the Greek letter “omega” or even a square in some unusual cases.
+The shape of the sun can vary from resembling the Greek letter “omega” or even a square in some unusual cases.
 Mirages happen typically on the horizon then the sun tends to take on a more typical round shape as it rises higher in the sky.
 This atmospheric effect is not unique to the sun, it can happen to the moon and far away subjects as well.

 Lenticular Clouds